-Spray Transfer is a transfer where a higher voltage is applied.
+Spray Transfer is a transfer where a higher voltage is applied and the electrode does not contact the metal.
 The transfer is exactly like it sounds.
 The wire sprays or has very fine mist transferring to the metal.
-The way to tell if you using a true spray transferring are it has a fine hissing sound and no crackles or pops.
 You can also see a clean arc to the metal and will not have any spatter.
-Spray transfer can also be defined by a minimum amperage setting.
-In this case the sound of the weld is a deep crackle or roar sound that is run very hot.
-This type of spray transfer is typically defined by a welding procedure written by a welding engineer.
+Spray transfer can also be defined by a minimum amperage setting by welding engineers for thicker metals.
+There are two types of spray transfer.

 True spray transfer has a hissing sound to it and has no spatter and a very fluid like arc kind of like a candle flame.
 It wonders a little and is just a quiet blue arc about 1/4 long.
 This transfer type is only used in the flat and horizontal positions.
 Spray transfer works great on steel, stainless and aluminum where clean welds are needed.